 We hope that you had a pleasant trip and are adjusting well to your new surroundings.
-Below we have listed several important first steps for new international students, some of which are required (per U.S. immigration regulations) and some of which are optional but strongly recommended.
+Below we have listed several important first steps for new international students, some of which are required (by U.S. immigration regulations) and some of which are optional but strongly recommended.
 All new students, both U.S. and international, should visit The New School's New Student Information Page to learn about their program-specific orientation week events, placement tests they need to take or forms they need to submit, and procedures for signing up for various on-campus resources and programs.
-We also encourage you to visit our Resources page, where you can find information on opening a bank account, signing up for wireless service, shopping for essential items, and looking for housing and on aspects of life in New York City, including transportation, safety, and security.
+We also encourage you to visit our Resources page, where you can find information on opening a bank account, signing up for wireless service, shopping for essential items, looking for housing, and other aspects of life in New York City, including transportation, safety, and security.

 As you register for classes for your first semester at The New School, please be advised that all F-1 and J-1 students are required to enroll full-time each fall and spring semester.
 Failure to maintain a full course load is a violation of status and may jeopardize your ability to remain in the United States as a student or exchange visitor.
 Exceptions may be made in specific situations, but they must be approved in advance in writing by an international student advisor.
 Only one (1) online course (maximum of 3 credits) can be applied toward full-time enrollment.

-In addition to issuing immigration forms and providing immigration advice to international students, professors, and scholars, ISS maintains a year-round schedule of programs and workshops designed to help you adjust to life in the United States and provide you with the tools you need to achieve your full potential at The New School and beyond.
+In addition to issuing immigration forms and providing immigration advice to international students, professors, and scholars, ISSS maintains a year-round schedule of programs and workshops designed to help you adjust to life in the United States and provide you with the tools you need to achieve your full potential at The New School and beyond.
 For detailed descriptions of our most popular programs, visit the Programs and Events page.

 This interactive session provides information and resources to help international students deal with the effects of culture shock and adjust to life in New York City and The New School.
 Learn about on- and off-campus student activities and get tips for successful social and cultural adjustment.